 Frequently Asked Questions

 If your goal includes finishing your degree in the least amount of time, with the least amount of debt, and without taking additional credits that you don’t need, the AAOD is a great option.
 Every aspect of this program has been mapped out for you.
-Your courses are pre-determined so you can fit the AAOD into your busy life and be confident that you’re on the right path.
-You won’t even need to register for classes on your own – in this program, your advisor takes care of it for you.
+Courses are pre-determined so you can fit the AAOD into your busy life and be confident that you’re on the right path.
+You'll be provided with the courses and related course numbers, and your advisor is ready to help with any registration questions you may have.

-College students often feel uncertain whether they are taking the correct courses for their plans and goals.
-Students enrolled in the AAOD program don’t have this worry.
-All AAOD courses are transferable within the guidelines set by the Illinois Articulation Initiative (IAI).
-Under IAI, Illinois’ public colleges and universities agree to accept your IAI general education courses when you transfer.
-Because these courses were carefully chosen to ensure successful transfer within IAI, you can be confident that you’ve taken the right courses in the correct sequence.
+All AAOD courses are transferable within the guidelines set by the Illinois Articulation Initiative (IAI).* Under IAI, Illinois’ public colleges and universities agree to accept your IAI general education courses when you transfer.
+The AAOD courses were carefully chosen to ensure successful transfer within IAI, so you can be confident that you’ve taken the right courses in the correct sequence.

 Courses offered in the AAOD were selected for their successful track record of effective instruction, high pass rates, and strong reputation among students who have taken the classes.
 Harper faculty receive in-depth training in teaching online and creating course materials that meet the needs of diverse learners.

 Harper understands that your plans can grow and evolve.
-You are not required to make a commitment to the entire program, and you can choose to leave.
+You are not required to commit to the entire program, and you can choose to leave at any point.